 After listening to this episode listeners will…

-Dr. Schwartz reports no relevant financial disclosures.
+Dr. Kang reports no relevant financial disclosures.
 The Curbsiders report no relevant financial disclosures.

 Showrunners: Matthew Watto MD, FACP; Paul Williams MD, FACP